kvietmeier/Terraform/azure/multivm-2/README.md

 ### Create multiple VMs with 2 NICs each on different subnets

-The source for this comes from a Stack Overflow post. https://stackoverflow.com/questions/65419033/how-to-create-multiple-vm-nics-in-a-loop-using-terraform-with-static-ipaddress-a
+The source for this comes from a Stack Overflow post.<br>
+https://stackoverflow.com/questions/65419033/how-to-create-multiple-vm-nics-in-a-loop-using-terraform-with-static-ipaddress-a

-I only needed 2 NICs
+I only needed 2 NICs so I modified the .tfvars file